statsig-io/docs/docs/webanalytics/overview.md

 </script>
 ```

-Your API KEY could be found in your Project Settings -> Keys & Enviroments.
+Your API KEY could be found in your Project Settings -> Keys & Environments.
 Reveal the Client API Key and copy it.

 ![image](https://github.com/statsig-io/js-client/assets/74588208/0180a38a-2b3d-43c6-aa8e-4ea04c8ac751)